 GOSFORD ART GALLERY - EDOGAWA GARDENS

 deem important to the local community.
 The first exhibition Music from a Farther Room (August 2009) dealt with age and perceptions of ageing on the Central Coast.
 Throughout the project, artists engaged in a mentoring process with the Gallery to develop a cohesive group exhibition.
-This process was made possible through the financial support of Arts NSW.
+This process was made possible through the financial support of Arts NSW. (from)

 Tuesday, April 27, 2010